EngineeringLast Updated Jan 20, 202611 min read

 Conclusion

-Whether your users are on Android or iOS operating systems, you need to ensure you create your application with security, performance, and scalability in mind.
+Whether your users are on Android or iOS operating systems, you need to ensure that you create your application with security, performance, and scalability in mind.
 There is no one-size-fits-all solution to developing a mobile application.
 Neither cross-platform nor native development will be best-suited to every use case.
-Continually assess the unique needs of each mobile app project to determine if it is better suited for native or cross-platform, and consider the future plans for the application even when you are just getting started.
+Continually assess the unique needs of each mobile app project to determine if it is better suited for native or cross-platform.
+Consider the future plans for the application — including AI capabilities — even when you are just getting started.

 To learn how you can accelerate your mobile development by building, testing, and deploying your applications in the cloud, read more about continuous integration for mobile application development and get started with a free CircleCI account today.